ColeNikol/Random-Ads-Manager/README.md

 - Some custom CSS and free W3CSS for the UI

 Random Ads Manager ver.
-1.1 by ColeN AKA ColeNikol made for the NonCon Team and https://nonconfirmed.com originally
+1.1 by ColeN AKA ColeNikol made for the NonCon Team and https://nonconfirmed.com

 Licenced under MIT licence, you can do almost whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
-Have to keep the Attribution links or maybe Buy me a coffee to see the next project or if want me to change and create something unique just for you
+Have to keep the Attribution links or maybe Buy me a coffee to see the next project and if want me to change and create something unique just for you